The Future of AI Part 3

 Source for Image above: IOT Analytics

 IDC forecast that "The Growth in Connected IoT Devices Is Expected to Generate 79.4ZB of Data in 2025".
 The report also noted that "IDC projects that the amount of data created by these connected IoT devices will see a compound annual growth rate (CAGR) of 28.7% over the 2018-2025 forecast period.
-Most of the data is being generated by video applications, but other categories such as industrial and medical will increasingly generate more data over time."
+Most of the data is being generated by video surveillance applications, but other categories such as industrial and medical will increasingly generate more data over time."

 Using Machine Learning to make sense of the data will be essential.
 Furthermore, I believe that the focus for those who are responsible for running the healthcare system should be to ensure that we move to a data driven system with data sharing.